zachleigh/yarak/README.md

 ```
 php yarak console:generate
 ```
 This will create a console directory, a commands directory, an example command, and a Kernel.php file where you can register your custom commands.
-If no `namespaces:console` config entry is set, Yarak will attempt to resolve the Kernel file namespace automatically.
-If it is wrong, set `namespaces:console` as shown below.
+If the config value `namespaces => root` is set, Yarak will use file path information and the set root namespace to automatically generate namespaces.
+If you use a non-standard namespace, set `namespaces => console` as shown below.

 ### Generating Custom Commands
 Before generating a custom command, register a console directory with the Yarak service.
-You may also register a commands namespace.
+You may also register a console namespace if the automatically generated namespaces are incorrect.
 ```php
 $di->setShared('yarak', function () {
     $config = $this->getConfig();